Norman Thavaud

-Norman Jacky Cyril Thavaud ([nɔʁman ʒaki siʁil tavo]; born 14 April 1987) also known as the channel name Norman fait des vidéos (Norman makes videos), is a French comedian and blogger known for his short comic YouTube videos.
+Norman Jacky Cyril Thavaud ([nɔʁman ʒaki siʁil tavo]; born 14 April 1987) also known by his channel name Norman fait des vidéos (Norman makes videos), is a French comedian and blogger known for his short comic YouTube videos.
 Several of his videos have been viewed tens of millions of times.

-History
+Biography

 Youth

 Norman was born on 14 April 1987 in Arras, France.
 His mother was a history and geography teacher and his father, Jackie Thavaud, was a culture promoter and head of a local cinema school.
 As a child, Norman played the saxophone for seven years in a conservatory.
 He also made numerous videos using his father's camera.
 Having gained his high school baccalaureate in 2005, Norman moved to Paris in order to study cinema.
 He had a succession of jobs before becoming a video montage specialist.

 Le Velcrou

 Norman met Hugo Dessioux (alias Hugo tout seul) at college and they formed the "Le Velcrou" comedic group in March 2008.
 "Le Velcrou" regularly posted comical videos on the Dailymotion website.
 Four months later, Marc Jarousseau (alias Kemar), a friend from university, joined the team.

 Thanks to Le Velcrou, Norman met Cyprien Iov (alias Monsieur Dream), another video blogger, who appeared in a few of Le Velcrou's videos.
 In December of the same year, Cyprien created "Super Mega Noël", a short humorous film about Christmas.
 Cyprien featured other bloggers in his work, including Hugo and Norman.

 In July 2009, Norman was awarded a degree in cinematography from University Paris-1 Panthéon-Sorbonne.
 Le Velcrou broke up in October 2010.
 Since then, the group's former members have been producing solo videos.